shubhivermax/NYCWaterProject/README.md

   - Works independently from the search bar
   - Both search and filter dynamically update the results
 - ✅ Includes visualizations using **Recharts** for trends and summaries
+- Used React Router to build navigation around the application Use Link to dynamically generate a list of routes
+Use useParams() hook to extract parameters from a URL Install and integrate an npm library into an existing React app

 ---